pub enum TimeService {

 extent.
 The primary difference is that all time is expressed in relative

-s.
+Durations.
 In other words, “sleep for 5s” vs “sleep until unix time

 1607734460”.
-Absolute time is provided by TimeService::now
+Absolute time is provided by TimeService::now which returns

 the current unix time.

-Note: you must also include the TimeServiceTrait
+Note: you must also include the TimeServiceTrait to use the actual

 time-related functionality.

-Note: we have to provide our own Timeout
+Note: we have to provide our own Timeout and Interval types that

-future, since tokio’s implementations are coupled to its
+use the Sleep future, since tokio’s implementations are coupled to its

 internal Sleep future.

-’s should be free (or very cheap) to clone and send
+Note: TimeService’s should be free (or very cheap) to clone and send

 around between threads.
 In production (without test features), this enum is